 There is easy access to Google Assistant, though the real hands-free experience only works with OnePlus phones.
 The same is true of the quick pairing function, which is also exclusive to the OnePlus.
 There is warp charging in true OnePlus style, with up to 10 hours of playback after a single 10-minute charge.
 You do have to use the included cable for that speed, though.

 - Extra features are OnePlus-only

 - Would be great if they were TWE

 OnePlus sounds right with this encore

 With great sound, excellent comfort, and useful features, OnePlus does right by anyone wearing the Bullets 2 Wireless.

 Best Budget Earbuds: Monoprice Hi-Fi Reflective Sound Earbuds

 These Bluetooth-enabled earbuds would fit just about any tight budget for cheap headphones, and they very much a 'bang-for-the-buck' product.
 When you want every dollar to stretch as far as it can, this is one way to do it.
-What makes Monoprice's Hi-Fi headphones nice is that the "reflective" design pointing the drivers away from the ears to reflect back.
-The idea is to reduce ear fatigue over longer listening sessions.
+Monoprice's Hi-Fi headphones are nice because the "reflective" design points the drivers away from the ears to reflect back.
+The idea is to reduce ear fatigue over long listening sessions.

 The flat cable is a good design choice to avoid tangling, and the inline controls are basic, with only one button to play or pause.
 There are no volume controls.
 The inline mic is decent, though don't be surprised if it struggles in noisier environments.
 Audio quality is reasonably balanced, but bass will probably be divisive.
 It may be too much or too little depending on what you're looking for.